civboot/civboot/blog/0013-civboot-languages.md

 ## Stack Lua
-Traditional Lua is implemented using a register VM snd it's reference implementation is only 24k LoC, absurdly small compared to many languages.
+Traditional Lua is implemented using a register VM and its reference implementation is only 24k LoC, absurdly small compared to many languages.
+It works by compiling Lua syntax into a custom VM bytecode, which is then executed natively (and is extremely fast).

-However, I think I can do better if my only focus is on size of implementation.
+However, I think I can do better if my only focus is on simplicity/readability and size of implementation.

 First of all, the parser and AST compiler (compiling lua syntax to lua bytecode) could easily be written in Lua.
-I have almost completed the MVP of a pretty great parsing library (pegl) in the Civboot libraries and am not far from parsing Lua syntax.
-After having built fngi from scratch in C I don't think generating Lua bytecode would be terribly difficult.
+I have almost completed the MVP of a pretty great parsing library (pegl) and am not far from parsing Lua syntax.
+After having built fngi from scratch in C I don't think generating Lua VM bytecode would be terribly difficult.

-As for the VM and runtime, I believe I could make them very lean and mean AND I believe with the homogenious data model (Lua has only 5 types) I could use only slab allocators for all of Lua's data types.
+As for the VM and runtime, I believe I could make them very lean and mean AND I believe because of the homogenious data model (Lua has only 5 types) I could use only slab allocators for all of Lua's data.
 This rest of this post will discuss my current thinking on Lua's data structures.

 ### Lua Data Structures
-Lua has only 5 types: `nil`, `boolean`, `number`, `string` and `node`
+Lua has only 5 explicit types: `nil`, `boolean`, `number`, `string` and `node`

-Internally there are 8 types: `false true uint str2 number string table tnode`
+Internally I will use 9 types: `nil false true uint str2 number string table tnode`
 * nil is represented by a `NULL` pointer and cannot be used as a key in a table
-* uint: an unsigned integer that fit in the hash value of the metadata (it's value IS it's hash, which we'll discuss)
+* uint: an unsigned integer that fit in the hash value of the metadata (it's value IS its "hash", which we'll discuss)
 * str2: 2 slot str, max size of `slotsize - 1` where the first byte stores the length.
-  * So is maxlen=3 on 32bit systems, maxlen=7 on 64bit systems
+  * So it's maxlen=3 on 32bit systems, maxlen=7 on 64bit systems
-* `tnode` is part of the table representation. `table` is the root of the table.
+* `node` is a node in a table. `table` is the root of the table.

 Every internal Lua type must have the following metadata as it's first slot:
 * a bit for GC status (to implement a mark-and-sweep garbage collector)
-* 3 bits for the type
+* 3 bits for the type (8 types not including nil)
 * the remaining bits store the value itself (for uint) or the value's hash

 Type sizes:
+* 0 slots: nil (is a NULL pointer)
 * 1 slots: false, true, uint
 * 2 slots: number, str2
 * 9 slots: string, table, node